MohammadRaziei/phasma/README.md

 ## Use Cases

+### JavaScript & DOM Execution
+- **Execute JavaScript with DOM access**: Run JavaScript code that can interact with and manipulate the DOM
+- **Dynamic Content Rendering**: Capture pages after JavaScript has modified the DOM
+- **Client-side Script Testing**: Test JavaScript applications that modify the DOM

 ### Web Scraping
 - Extract structured data from JavaScript-heavy websites
-- Capture dynamic content that requires JavaScript execution
+- Capture content that requires DOM manipulation to appear
-- Handle complex forms and interactions

-### Automated Testing
-- UI testing for web applications
-- Visual regression testing with screenshots
-- Functional testing of JavaScript applications

 ### Document Generation
-- Convert web pages to PDFs for archiving
+- Convert web pages to PDFs and screenshots
 - Generate reports from web-based dashboards
-- Create print-ready documents from HTML content

-### Screenshot Services
+### Automated Testing
-- Capture website previews
-- Generate social media thumbnails
+- UI testing for JavaScript applications
-- Visual validation of web pages
+- Visual regression testing

 ## Troubleshooting